dwlknsn/TOP-odinbook/README.md

 - [x] Cron/job for simulating likes on posts, so that the notifications stream is populated
 - [x] Cron/job for simulating comments on posts, so that the notifications stream is populated
 - [x] button to refresh comments section
+- [x] animate comment refresh button icon and comments section to make it clear that the comments are being refreshed
 - [x] navbar icons
 - [x] header logo
 - [ ] skeleton placeholder dom elements for loading items